alecloudenback/sst/readme.md

 The hope is to better understand the types of interactions that the passengers and trains have.
 If inefficiencies or bottlenecks occur, then I will investigate strategies to alleviate delays or costs.

+** Current Status and Direction**

+Currently, the system has been tested and working with two stations and a variable number of trains and track length separating them.
+Scenarios including one and two trains have been tested, and some preliminary results are:

+-   With one train, there is a threshold where if the number of passengers waiting increases past the capacity of the train, the system degenerates into ever-increasing passengers waiting
+-   With two trains, there is a similar behavior if the trains are mirrored along the line (start at opposite ends and leave at the same time)
+-   With two trains, even spacing is an unstable state.
+If passengers arrive randomly, bunching of the trains will occur.
+If passengers arrive deterministically, but the trains don't start at exactly the same time, the system falls into a bunched state.

+_Direction_

+I wish to continue investigating behavior of the system with two stations:

+-   Increase the number of trains
+-   Add dispatching to try and intelligently control headway between trains and try to avoid bunching.
+-   Is there a threshold where bunched trains degenerate into ever-increasing passengers waiting? (probably, but haven't had high enough passenger generation to test with two trains)

+And with Multiple stations:

+-   Begin by investigating how one train behaves
+-   Add additional trains to see how system behaves, similar to two station system

 Model Overview
 --------------